devliwa/devliwa/README.md

 ### Basic Javascript Projects

-These projects showcase my understanding of fundamental JavaScript concepts like DOM manipulation, events, and data handling.
-They include small but practical apps such as a color flipper, counter, and to-do list.
-Each project is designed to strengthen problem-solving skills and build a solid foundation for advanced development.
+These projects demonstrate my understanding of fundamental JavaScript concepts such as DOM manipulation, events, and data handling through small but practical apps like a color flipper, counter, and to-do list, all designed to strengthen problem-solving skills and build a solid foundation for advanced development.

 [01 Palette Switcher](https://github.com/devliwa/01-palette-switcher)